Medically reviewed by Drugs.com. Last updated on Mar 24, 2020.

 • Renal impairment: Use with caution in patients with renal disease.

 • Vascular disease: Use with caution in patients with vascular disease.

-Serum and urine sodium, urine specific gravity, urine and serum osmolality; urine output, fluid input and output, blood pressure, heart rate.
+During therapy: Serum and urine sodium, urine-specific gravity, urine and serum osmolality; urine output, fluid input and output, BP, heart rate, digital/extremity perfusion.